diff --git a/EXAMPLES.md b/EXAMPLES.md

 +

-+## Changes to ``
++## Migrating `` to ``

 The `` has been renamed to ``.

-@@ -131,19 +146,23 @@ In v4, rolling sessions are enabled by default and are handled automatically by
+In v4, rolling sessions are enabled by default and are handled automatically by the middleware with no additional configuration required.

-See the [session configuration section](https://github.com/auth0/nextjs-auth0/tree/main?tab=readme-ov-file#session-configuration) for additional details on how to configure it.
+-See the [session configuration section](https://github.com/auth0/nextjs-auth0/tree/main?tab=readme-ov-file#session-configuration) for additional details on how to configure it.

 -## `withPageAuthRequired` and `withApiAuthRequired`